mhonorio06/phase-3-project/README.md

 #credits

-I would like to give credit to Flatiron school, after watching a lot of the videos it gave me an insight of how I wanted the interface to look.
-As well as scheduling times for technical hours.
+I would like to give credit to Flatiron school, after watching a lot of the videos it gave me an insight of how I wanted the interface to look, as well as scheduling times for technical hours.
+It was a lot trial and error, trying things out until I found a way for everything to work out the way I wanted it to.